 What makes a successful job description?
-There are 5 key components of a job description that should always be included: company summary, job description, responsibilities, requirements, and benefits.
-Below is a job description outline for reference and prompts to help you write yours.
+There are 5 key components of a job description to include: company summary, job description, responsibilities, requirements, and benefits.

 What is your company foundation?
 Summarize your vision, mission, and values.
 What does it look like to live the values in your company?
-Sharing this information provides insight into the company culture so you attract candidates with similar values who believe in your vision and will help achieve the mission.
+Sharing this information provides insight into the company culture to attract candidates with similar values.
+Candidates who believe in your vision and will help achieve the mission.

 What will the candidate be responsible for should they be hired?
 This list is NOT all-inclusive but should give a general overview of their primary responsibilities.
 These responsibilities are core to their performance evaluations.
 This list allows candidates to know if this position is a good fit for them.
 Are the tasks listed here something they can and want to excel at?
 What tech stack will they use in their role?
-The detail you provide helps set the future team members up for success so be detailed.
+The detail you provide helps set the future team member up for success.

 You are competing against other companies for the best talent.
 Why should they come work for you?
 What is in it for the candidate?
-Remember hiring is a two-way street.
+Hiring is a two-way street.
 You are selling your company and position as much as the candidate is selling their services.
-I often recommend to business coaching clients that they include a starting pay rate after completing market research on the role.
+I often recommend to clients to include a starting pay rate after completing market research on the role.
 This allows candidates to quickly filter themselves in or out based on their compensation needs.
 Most importantly don’t underpay talent.
 If you’re stingy in compensation you’ll get mediocre work at best.
 Pay people their worth and give them monetary milestones (bonuses, promotions) to strive for with their work.